 - understand specific priorities and barriers facing charities led by marginalised groups.

-In 2024 we have built on our diversity, equality and inclusion approach developed with our consultant Eshe Kiama Zuri.
-They also helped us undertake targeted outreach with specific marginalised groups so that we can gather data about their digital funding and support needs.
-We are again very grateful for Eshe’s support, guidance and challenge.
+This year, we have built on our diversity, equality and inclusion approach, developed with our consultant Eshe Kiama Zuri.
+Once again Eshe has helped us undertake targeted outreach with specific marginalised groups so that we can gather data about their digital funding and support needs and share those with funders.
+We very much appreciate Eshe’s insightful approach and support.

 Thank you for supporting our report.